anna-farino/RiskAi/THREAT_SEVERITY_IMPLEMENTATION_PLAN.md

 8. Article now complete and ready for users

 [LATER] Relevance scoring happens separately:
-   - When user logs in (batch process for new articles)
+   - When user enters the frontend - login or returning with active session (batch process for new articles)
    - When user modifies tech stack
    - On-demand for older articles
 ```